Ask yourself, “What is the question that has the greatest impact on your closing presentation?”

 The opening language of your closing should sound something like, “John and Mary, you told me that you want to have a certain lifestyle when you retire and want to look at the best options available to give you that lifestyle.

 Furthermore, you said that this is important to you because you have worked hard all your life and you want to have something to show for it when you retire.
-You also said it is important for you to be able to spend time with your grand children and to be able to help them with college if they need it.
+You also said it is important for you to be able to spend time with your

 And this is important to you because of the help you got from your parents.
 Do I have that right?
 Is there anything you want to add?”